catseye/Oxcart/README.md

 ### Infinite loop

 So we want to write an infinite loop.
-In high-level terms, we need to save the current continuation as k.
-(Note that when we continue k, we'll end up back at this point.)
-Then we want to continue k.
+In high-level terms, we need to save the current continuation in a value _k_.
+(Note that when we continue _k_, we'll end up back at this point.)
+Then we want to continue _k_.
-(Note that, since we end up back at that point, we never get here.)
+(Note that, since we end up back at that point noted previously, we never get to this point.)

 We can write this in Oxcart as: